-The fiddle contest in Shelburne is fast upon us, the preparations for the contest are in their last stages of organization, the town is in anticipation for great weather, and lots of people to come out and enjoy the weekend.
+The Heritage Music festival in Shelburne is upon us, the preparations for the event are complete, the town is in anticipation for great weather, and lots of people are expected to come out and enjoy the weekend.

-As I help prepare the Church Service the Shelburne Ministerial hold on Sunday at 10 am, in the Shelburne Arena, it dawns on me this service has been going on for 39 years now, the contest itself has been going for 65 years.
+As I help prepare the Church Service the Shelburne Ministerial hold on Sunday at 10 a.m., in the Shelburne Arena, it dawns on me this service has been going on for 43 years now, the event itself has been going for 68 years.

-40 years ago Rev. Bruce Besley had a vision of having a Church service on the Sunday morning after the contest had finished Saturday night.
+43 years ago Rev. Bruce Besley had a vision of having a Church service on the Sunday morning after the contest had finished Saturday night.
 Of course, like every visionary, he had naysayers, and many obstacles logistically, but that did not deter him.
-I am glad, I get to be part of what he started a good chunk of my life ago, and has become a tradition on this weekend for 38 years.
-This article is a tribute to Rev. Besley and a brief history of the service he has inspired us to continue holding as long as the Fiddle Contest exists.
+I am glad, I get to be part of what he started a good chunk of my life ago, and has become a tradition on this weekend for 43 years.
+This article is a tribute to Rev. Besley and a brief history of the service he has inspired us to continue holding as long as the Heritage Music Festival (Fiddle Contest)exists.

 I pray I can continue to do the Church service justice, and keep the honor of a great man of God and his vision alive.
-Also, please be gracious with me to the limitation of the knowledge I have from the years Rev. Stokes (who took over from Rev. Besley when he retired) led the service, until I came to Shelburne 11 years ago.
+Also, please be gracious with me to the limitation of the knowledge I have from the years Rev. Stokes (who took over from Rev. Besley when he retired) led the service, until I came to Shelburne 15 years ago.
 Since I have been here Rev. Tipping, Rev. MacMillan, Rev. Barbara Moulton, Deacon Fernandez, Father Mark Curtis and Rev. Bob McLellan have brought the message at the service.
-This year we have The Torchmen Quartet; they will be blessing us with inspiring songs and a word from the Lord to touch our hearts.
-Along with the Torchmen Quartet, there will be lots of great praise and worship music by the Shelburne Fiddlers and the Jamboree Band, which will be sure to get your feet a tapping and your hearts rejoicing!

-Please join us Sunday, August 9th at 10 a.m.
-Blessings, Rev. Gord Horsley.
+Please join us Sunday, August 12 th at 10 a.m.